koppor/plantuml/README.md

 Release prepration:

-1. Adapt date and version number in `plantuml.sty`.
+1. Adapt copyright year (line 1) as well as date and version number (line 6) in `plantuml.sty`.
-1. Adapt `CHANGELOG.md`.
+2. Adapt `CHANGELOG.md`.
-1. Set a git tag and push.
+3. Set a git tag and push.

 ## Alternative Solutions